NahyeMoon/Tech_Layoff/Customer Call List/Data Cleaning.md

 <br />

+The entires in the column Address contain one or more of street address, state and zip code.
+I separted Address aoccordingly for better readability.

 ```python
 # Create Street_Address, State and Zip_Code with the split address and append
 df[['Street_Address', 'State', 'Zip_Code']] = df['Address'].str.split(',', expand = True)